-- Target 15 should be strengthened by inserting wording specifying that parties will adopt regulatory measures requiring businesses to alter their activities in line with the text of the target.
-It should also require business to avoid all negative impacts, disclose nature-related risk, ensure public reporting on their dependencies and impacts on biodiversity along their full supply chains and practices and implement deforestation and conversion free supply chains. - We oppose the Australian Government's proposal to remove the words 'by half' as a metric for business impact reduction as we believe it is critical to include a measurable target to guide business transformation.
-Various tools and methodologies needed to measure impact are in advanced stages

-- of development, and where gaps exist in data that should be a motivation to improve environmental accounting, not an excuse to avoid setting measurable targets. - Globally we must identify and commit financial resources from all sources commensurate with full and effective implementation of an ambitious GBF, including an increase in international public finance for biodiversity (primarily grants) to at least \$60 billion per year from developed countries to developing countries, as part of closing the biodiversity finance gap.
-We must establish and deliver national biodiversity finance plans, and a process to track biodiversity finance commitments (both direct and indirect) (Target 19 and resource mobilisation plan).
+- Target 15 should include wording specifying that parties will adopt regulatory measures requiring or Ensure through mandatory requirements that businesses and financial institutions alter their activities in line with the text of the target.
+It should also require business to avoid all negative impacts, disclose nature-related impacts and dependencies, ensure public reporting on their dependencies and impacts on biodiversity along their full supply chains and practices and implement deforestation and conversion free supply chains. - We strongly urge the Australian Government not to support the removal of wording that would compel businesses to act.
+Voluntary action alone will not be sufficient to achieve the vision of the GBF. - We oppose the Australian Government's proposal to remove the words 'by half as a metric for business impact reduction as we believe it is critical to include a measurable target to guide business transformation.
+Various tools and methodologies needed to measure impact are available or in advanced stages of development, and where gaps exist in data that should be a motivation to improve environmental accounting, not an excuse to avoid setting measurable targets. - Globally we must identify and commit financial resources from all sources commensurate with full and effective implementation of an ambitious GBF, including an increase in international public finance for biodiversity (primarily grants) to at least \$60 billion per year from developed countries to developing countries, as part of closing the biodiversity finance gap.
+We must establish and deliver national biodiversity finance plans, and a process to track biodiversity finance commitments (both direct and indirect) (Target 19 and resource mobilisation plan). - Australia should support measurable goals and targets which would close the financing gap by at least \$US700 billion per year, currently expressed as the removal of \$US500 billion in harmful subsidies in target 18 and an increase in annual available resources of \$US200 billion in target 19.1.